stevemoser/jekyll-netlify-cms/_posts/apple-dev/2017-12-13-designing-and-developing-for-iphone-x.md

 ## In Conclusion

-These are just a handful of tips for developing and designing for iPhone X\.
+These are a handful of tips for developing and designing for iPhone X\.
 For more information check out Apple’s updated [Human Interface Guidelines section for iPhone X](https://developer.apple.com/ios/human-interface-guidelines/overview/iphone-x/) and [Designing for iPhone X video](https://developer.apple.com/videos/play/fall2017/801/).